amareb/Text-to-Speech/README.md

 ## Getting Started

-To run this TTS web application locally or integrate it into your project, follow these steps:
+To run this Text to Speech web application locally or integrate it into your project, follow these steps:

 1. Clone this repository to your local machine: